mobiliabrus/tourbook/docs/episode-1.md

 arrive-time:2010-04-16
 ```

-I joined a tour group.
-When the tour guide asked if everyone was willing to go to the spots on the 38th parallel at their own expense, a girl named Wenwen and I chose not to go.
-We were pitifully left at a rest stop on the way.
-We found a convenience store and went inside to buy coffee to drink.
-The owner's child was particularly cute, and he came up to play with us.
-We couldn't understand his words, and he couldn't understand our language, but it was also interesting.
-Language seemed to be no obstacle.
+I joined a tour group for the journey.
+When the guide asked if everyone would be willing to pay extra to visit sites along the 38th parallel, Wenwen, a girl in the group, and I opted out.
+We were left behind at a rest stop along the way, feeling rather pitiful.
+We stumbled upon a convenience store and went inside to purchase coffee.
+The owner's child was particularly adorable and approached us to play.
+Although we couldn't understand each other's words, it was still an enjoyable experience.
+Language seemed to pose no barrier.

 ```<a-map>
 points:37.51402948996639,127.03588586216844,Imperial Palace Seoul|37.56382942746806,126.98449333522179,Myeong-dong|37.55370946055917,126.98115396433205,Namsan|37.5690015,127.0855585,Siloam|37.778494623724804,126.68362613171828,Pilseung-ro|37.5219876,127.0244706,Hotel Sunshine